 Select the objects to be migrated

-• By default, after an object is migrated to the destination database, the name of the object remains unchanged in the destination database.
+By default, after an object is migrated, the object name in the destination database remains the same as the object name in the source database.
 You can use the object name mapping feature to rename the objects that are migrated to the destination database.
 For more information, see Object name mapping.

 Specify whether to rename objects